Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Trajectory Planning Method

+After the constraints for obstacle avoidance is transformed into~\eqref{eq:obstacle-constraint}, the overall trajectory optimization at each time step is formulated as follows:

-In the previous subsections, the methods dealing with inter-robot and robot-obstacle collision avoidance are formulated to be certain kinds of constraints into the optimization problem.
-Furthermore, another constraint is introduced to ensure the feasibility of the underlying optimization, that is,
+where~$C^i$ is the objective function defined in the sequel; constraints in~\eqref{eq:dynamic-constraint} and \eqref{eq:input-state-constraints} stem from the complex dynamic model and constraints; constraints in~\eqref{eq:inter-constraint} and \eqref{eq:obstacle-constraint} ensure the inter-robot and robot-obstacle collision avoidance; constraints in~\eqref{eq:terminal-constraint} is imposed to ensure the feasibility of underlying optimization, as done similarly in \cite{Chen2022,Jesus2021}.